beelasaed/CocoNote/README.md

 CocoNote is a university-focused web platform where students can upload, share, download, and upvote academic notes.
 It is designed as a DBMS-centric project, featuring:

--Multi-table entity relationships
+*Multi-table entity relationships
--Junction tables for many-to-many connections
+*Junction tables for many-to-many connections
 -Complex SQL joins, triggers, and stored procedures -Automated badge awarding
 -Usage statistics and analytics